Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_parameters.md

 ---

-    title: UCONF parameters for SecureRelay
+    title: "UCONF parameters for SecureRelay"
-    linkTitle: UCONF parameters for Secure Relay
+    linkTitle: "UCONF parameters for Secure Relay"
-    weight: 270
+    weight: 260

----
-While some of the Transfer CFT UCONF parameters for Secure Relay are quite technical, most have default values that should be suitable for common usage.
+---While some of the Transfer CFT UCONF parameters for Secure Relay are quite technical, most have default values that should be suitable for common usage.

-The MA and RA parameters are described in the following separate tables, and are all prefixed by <span class="bold_in_para">****secure\_relay****</span>.
+The MA and RA parameters are described in the following separate tables, and are all prefixed by ****secure_relay****.

 <span id="_Toc362510690"></span>